 Indiana's entries for January 22–23, 1960, occupy the top half of the page.
 In the upper entry, for January 23, Indiana mentions leaving Hoboken "alone in the a.m.," declaring that "all those things that gave color to the new year as it opened crumbled and became cast dust in the recent hours."

-In his entry for January 22, Indiana records that he "spent most of the day patching the longest construction (Pearl St), which had several nicks in it when J. [fashion designer John Kloss] and I first found it on Pearl Street, the day we were jeered at by a perfume merchant as Castro men.
+In his entry for January 22, Indiana records that he "spent most of the day patching the longest construction (Pearl St), which had several nicks in it when J. [his partner, fashion designer John Kloss] and I first found it on Pearl Street, the day we were jeered at by a perfume merchant as Castro men.
 It was a tedious job and my tools and craft weren't really up to it, but the job was finally done with, at the end, only a knot-hole missing."
 He also mentions receiving a check, which would give them food for the weekend.